LuoXianMin/text-to-image-php/README.md

 <hr>

 <h3>Capabilities</h3>
 <p>I'm calling this project a "seed" art-generator because it can be innovated further.
-You can create ReCaptcha-esque images for spam prevention, you could generate unique images for users, and so on.</p>
+You can create reCAPTCHA-esque images for spam prevention or you could generate unique images for users, and so on.</p>

 <h3>How to run this</h3>
 <p>You will need Apache installed on your local machine to run PHP scripts.
 You can also use CLI.
-There is tons of info on this on the PHP website, so check it out.</p>
+Check out the PHP website because they discuss almost anything you might need.</p>
 <br>
 <p>Thanks for reading!</p>